Zilliqa/zilliqa-developer/Mining.md

     ```
 ***

-6. Ensure that your docker image is the latest:
+6. **(Optional)** Ensure that your docker image is the latest if you have already launched the zilliqa:testnetv3 docker before:
     ```
     sudo docker pull zilliqa/zilliqa:testnetv3
     ```